 Well, Paul says you should answer in these three phrases.
 You say, “I know I am going to share in the glory of God because I am justified by faith, and because I live at peace with God, and because I stand in the center of God’s grace.”

 And if they say, “And just how did you get access into the center of God’s grace?” you will answer with verse 2, “Through Jesus Christ who loved me and gave himself for me.
 Because of Jesus, God acquitted me of all my sins and reckoned me righteous in his sight.
 Because of Jesus, God is now reconciled to me; we are no longer enemies but friends.
 And because of Jesus, I have access into his grace where I am as safe and secure as a babe in its mother’s arms.”

 “The glory of God shines forth in great power, and the power of God exhibits itself in great glory.”

 And then you will say, as I say to every one of you right now, “My friend, don’t you want to share in the glory of God?”
 You can if you turn from sin and start trusting Christ.
 He gives justification.
 He gives peace with God.
 He gives grace upon grace.
 And therefore our hope in the glory of God is not built on sand.
 It is as sure as the character of Jesus Christ.

-The reason we can always rejoice in God is not because the Christian life is an easy life.
+The reason we can always rejoice in God is not that the Christian life is an easy life.
 It isn’t.
-The reason is that the glory of God is great beyond all imagining, and in Jesus Christ it is rock sure.
+The reason is that the glory of God is great beyond all imagining, and in Jesus Christ, it is rock sure.

 Rejoice in glorious hope!